 If your childcare provider asks for a payment to keep a place for your child – sometimes known as a retainer – this is will not count as relevant childcare costs for UC and will not be reimbursed as part of your UC claim unless it is actually an advance payment for childcare costs.

-Subject to Parliamentary approval, parents who are critical workers will also remain eligible for these entitlements if their income has increased over the maximum threshold and the Government have confirmed this concession will remain in place for the whole tax year 2020/2021.
+Parents who are critical workers will also remain eligible for these entitlements if they expect their income to increase over the maximum threshold but not over £150,000, where the additional income is mainly attributable to work associated with tackling coronavirus.
+The Government have confirmed this concession will remain in place for the whole tax year 2020/2021.

 2. I have been laid off furloughed due to the coronavirus outbreak, can I still claim help with my childcare?

-HMRC have relaxed the usual rules during the coronavirus crisis.
-We have published a table that explains how different work changes currently affect working tax credit (including the childcare element) in our employee section.
+HMRC brought in some relaxations to the usual rules during the coronavirus crisis.
+We have published a table that explains how different work changes currently affect working tax credit (including the childcare element) in our Employee section.

 3. I am ill/self-isolating and cannot take my child to childcare can I still claim for the childcare fees that I have to pay during this period?